Marry a U.S. Citizen after Visa Overstay

 4. The Process to obtain a green card through marriage

 2).
-Establishing Eligibility with Form I-485: This form is used to adjust status, along with supporting evidence.
-Required evidence includes copies of your passport, visas, birth certificate and passport photos.
-You must also submit forms I-864 and I-944 to show that you and your spouse are financially able to support yourselves.
+Establishing Eligibility with Form I-485: This form is used to wait for and obtain Green Card inside the U.S., along with supporting evidence.
+Required evidence includes copies of your passport, visas, birth certificate and U.S. passport photos.
+You must also submit forms I-864 to show that you and your spouse are financially able to support yourselves.
 You can also file forms I-765 and I-131 for work and travel authorization, though you might be advised not to travel outside the U.S. if you have overstayed your visa.
-A form I-693 medical exam is also required, though you can wait until your interview to submit this.
+A form I-693 medical exam is also required, though you can wait until your Green Card interview to submit this.

 3).
 Green Card Interview and Approval Process: You will be issued an interview notice about 5-7 weeks before your interview.
 If you apply for a Green Card through I-485 process, both you and your spouse will need to appear.
 The interview notice will list documents that you will need to bring with you.
-You and your spouse will need to bring personal identification such as a driver’s license or passport, your birth certificates and those of any children, your marriage certificate, proof of income and employment, documents that you used to enter the U.S. and proof of your marriage such as photos together, correspondence between the two of you and assets or bills in both of your names.
-If all goes well at the interview, your petition will be approved and you will receive your Green Card!
+You and your spouse will need to bring personal identification such as a driver’s license or passport, your birth certificates and those of any common children, your marriage certificate, proof of income, documents that you used to enter the U.S. and proof of your marriage such as joint tax return, joint bank statements, joint credit card statement, assets or bills in both of your names, and photos together, etc. If all goes well at the interview, your petition will be approved and you will receive your Green Card!
 Check our article I-485 Adjustment of Status Interview FAQ to well prepare your green card interview.

 If you’d like to have step-by-step guides about marriage-based adjustment of status, you may check our article How to Apply for Marriage Green Card through Adjustment of Status?
 Or just start the application today.